Help me to understand a particular Q12 question from the survey

 - Managers with four or more direct reports who completed the survey will receive a report.
 Gallup refers to these team members as “respondents.”
 Please note, managers themselves do not count toward the four respondent total.
 If you have three team members, plus yourself, you will not receive a report.

-This structure gives Jane a better perspective on her team’s overall engagement, beyond her own direct reports.
+The “roll up” report structure gives Jane a better perspective on her team’s overall engagement, beyond her own direct reports.

 Why do some reports include an or Engagement Index, and others do not?